meg-an321/html-seo-refactor/README.md

 The motive of this project was to replace the <div> elements and replacing them with semantic elements.
+Resized all images for optimal speed.
 3. What problem did I solve?
 4. What did I learn?